-The reason is because when these guys have a fund, their investment strategy for almost all of them, I would say 99% of them, is just to be sure that they are following the market.
+The reason is that when these guys have a fund, their investment strategy for almost all of them, I would say 99% of them, is just to be sure that they are following the market.

 The Big Guys are Momentum Investors

-In other words, they are what is known as momentum investors.
+In other words, they are what are known as momentum investors.
 A long-term hold for most of these investors is 3 months, not 5 years.
 They’re in it for short-term gains on momentum.
 The stock is moving up, they join the trade, they try to get out at the top and then they move to another stock that’s going to move on.
 That’s how almost all of these guys invest.